When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 1. Good Lighting

-When photographing food, it is best to use natural light whenever possible to capture accurate and visually appealing images.
+When photographing food, using natural light whenever possible is best to capture accurate and visually appealing images.

-Artificial lighting can distort the true colors of food in some cases.
-Natural light, when used properly, will bring out all of the subtleties in texture and color tone in an environment.
+In some cases, artificial lighting can distort the true colors of food.
+When used correctly, natural light will bring out an environment’s subtleties in texture and color tone.

-It is possible to use a lightbox to contain your scene if the light is challenging to work with or falls inconsistently.
+Using a lightbox to contain your scene is possible if the light is challenging to work with or falls inconsistently.

 Typically made of white fabric, a lightbox is a compact photo studio with a flat bottom and walled sides that can be set up anywhere.
-Lightboxes provide a stable environment with equitably spread light because the walls act as ad hoc reflective surfaces.
+The walls act as ad hoc reflective surfaces, providing a stable environment and evenly spreading light.

 2. Styling